Bijbels Museum: Travelling exhibitions

 Since 2018 the Biblical Museum has chosen a new direction.
-Examples of this new direction (for a larger public, focus on modern art and travelling exhitions) are Zondvloed nu (The Flood now), Verhalen van hoop (Stories of Hope), Zie mij.
+Examples of this new direction (for a larger public, focus on modern art and travelling exhibitions) are Zondvloed nu (The Flood now), Verhalen van hoop (Stories of Hope), Zie mij.
 De bijbel in 609 foto's (See me.
 The bible in 609 photographs) and Dit is mijn verhaal.
 Jongeren over geloof, hoop en inspiratie (This is my story.
 Youth on faith, hope and inspiration).

 In October - December 2020 the Biblical Museum held an exhibition in the Westerkerk in Amsterdam called NIEUWE AARDE: 12 visioenen (NEW EARTH: 12 visions).
 This exhibition was a collaboration between the Biblical Museum, The Turn Club and the Westerkerk.
 The exhibition was an open call for artistic representations of visions for a new earth.

 In July - September 2021 the Biblical Museum held an exhibition in Escher in het Paleis and the Kloosterkerk in The Hague called Tijd en Eeuwigheid.
 Poëzie in beeld en woord (Time and Eternity.
 Poetry in image and word).
 This exhibition was also on display in Museum Krona, Uden (October 2021 - January 2022), Museum Klooster Ter Apel (February - May 2022) and CIRCL Amsterdam (May - July 2022).

 In January - April 2023 the Biblical Museum held an exhibition in Fotogalerie de Gang Haarlem called Eva, Sara en Hanna.
 Vrouwen van de wereld (Eve, Sarah and Hannah.
 Women of the World).
 This exhibition is also on display in de Openbare Bibliotheek Amsterdam Oosterdok (September - December 2023).

 In March - September 2023 the Biblical Museum held an exhibition in Buitenplaats Doornburgh called EXODUS.
 Hedendaagse kunst, urgente verhalen (EXODUS.
 Contemporary art, urgent stories).
 This exhibition was a collaboration between the Biblical Museum and Buitenplaats Doornburgh.
 It was an open call centered around the concept of EXODUS.
 Out of 700 plus reactions, 28 artists were chosen.